khvu0610/Credit-Card-Customer-Churns/README.md

 #### 2.2.1.
 Table Inventory Information.
 (Warehouse)
 ![Images/Figure 1 Inventory of Field & Stream Sportsman 16 Gun Fire Safe item by month of the year..png](https://github.com/khvu0610/Credit-Card-Customer-Churns/blob/fdfbee65a1788685e4925f910ff37ba6f136a880/Images/Figure%201%20Inventory%20of%20Field%20%26%20Stream%20Sportsman%2016%20Gun%20Fire%20Safe%20item%20by%20month%20of%20the%20year..png)

-- Requirement: We are required to plot a graph showing the inventory of a specific category in all warehouses at a specific time.
+- **Requirement**: We are required to plot a graph showing the inventory of a specific category in all warehouses at a specific time.
 Because an item is only available in one stock, we choose the item with the highest sales volume.
 - Explanation: From the requirement, we chose the File Order.csv for this figure, and all months in 2021 as the timeframe.
 The x-axis represents the Month, and the y-axis represents the Inventory Quantity.
 - Figure description: As shown in the figure, the lowest amount of inventory was in February 2021 but then increased sharply in March.
 From April to October, the total inventory of products changed unusually but in general tended to decrease.
 November is the month with the highest inventory of the year.
 #### 2.2.2.
 Overall Warehouse Inventory.
 (Warehouse)